cloudfoundry/service-fabrik-broker/interoperator/docs/architecture/basic.md

 The high-level approach recommendation is for the individual services to package their service implementation (including automated life-cycle activities) as a [Kubernetes Operator](https://github.wdf.sap.corp/CPonK8s/k8s-native-services-concept/blob/master/README.md#packaging-inter-operability-and-discovery).
 An operator is a combination of a set of [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) in Kubernetes and a set of custom controllers which watch, manage and implement a control-loop to take the required action to reconcile the desired state (as specified in the custom resources) with the actual state.

-Typically, the operators are expected to manage their services within a given kubernetes cluster and be feature-complete (via their [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) in the functionality they provide.
+Typically, the operators are expected to manage their services within a given Kubernetes cluster and be feature-complete (via their [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) in the functionality they provide.

 ## Integration with Service Manager

 [Service Manager](https://github.com/Peripli/service-manager) is a central repository of service brokers and platforms.
 It integrates with individual service brokers based on the [OSB](https://www.openservicebrokerapi.org/) API standard.

-The guideline for developing stateful kubernetes-native services is to develop a [Kubernetes Operator](https://github.wdf.sap.corp/CPonK8s/k8s-native-services-concept/blob/master/README.md#packaging-inter-operability-and-discovery) for the service.
-This makes it very close to the paradigm of service development on kubernetes as provide a powerful way to encapsulate both service and life-cycle funcationality in once package.
+The guideline for developing stateful Kubernetes-native services is to develop a [Kubernetes Operator](https://github.wdf.sap.corp/CPonK8s/k8s-native-services-concept/blob/master/README.md#packaging-inter-operability-and-discovery) for the service.
+This makes it very close to the paradigm of service development on Kubernetes as provide a powerful way to encapsulate both service and life-cycle functionality in once package.

 This makes it necessary to bridge the gap between the Kubernetes [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)-based API of the operators with the [OSB](https://www.openservicebrokerapi.org/) API expected by the [Service Manager](https://github.com/Peripli/service-manager).